alema-r/Alessandro-Marcolini-Oniro/docs/repo-workspace.rst

 ************************

 Once the repo tool is installed, you can initialize and populate the workspace.
-This will bring in all the needed sources for building OpenHarmony:
+This will bring in all the needed sources for building AllScenariOS:

 .. code-block:: console